abs-lang/abs/docs/syntax/return.md

 # Returning values

-Promise, this is going to be short!
+We promise, this is going to be short!

 Returning values is done through the
 `return` keyword: